emtee40/SurvivalManual-wiki/Apps.md

+> A phone can be a versatile tool when you install and use the right apps.

-### maps
+### Maps / Navigation

 Have a solution that can work offline like [osmand](http://osmand.net).
 Download the data for your area and other areas that might be needed.
 Also try it out offline - e.g. in flight mode.

-### fdroid
+### Appstore / Fdroid

-Google play might not work - in [fdroid](http://fdroid.org) you can point to alternative repositories.
+Google-Play might not work - in [fdroid](http://fdroid.org) you can point to alternative repositories.
 When using the default repository you can also be pretty sure the app is libre/[FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software) - as are all apps mentioned here.
 Also learn how to install apps without an appstore.

 ### Light

-The light app might be one of the most used apps on phones ;-)
+So the phone can replace a torch but IMHO you should still have a real emergency LED-torch

 ### Compass